SkillsFundingAgency/dfc-devops/ArmTemplates/network.md

-# Managed Instance Environment
+# Network

-Creates a network environment for one of the managed instances.
+Creates a virtual network with subnets and routing table for use with apps, ase or managed resources.

 ## Paramaters